 STATEMENT

-Working through repetition and accumulation, Hayashi’s practice unfolds as a long-term inquiry into the relationship between memory, image, and place.
-Each drawing is accompanied by a title noting date, location, and a color associated with the day’s mood, establishing a notational system that links image, language, and time.
+Working through repetition and accumulation, Hayashi’s practice develops as a long-term inquiry into how memory operates without resolution.
+Each drawing is accompanied by a title indicating date, location, and a color associated with the day’s mood, establishing a notational structure that links image, language, and time while resisting fixed meaning.

-Extending this process into installation and other media, his work examines how memory is continually reconfigured and how landscapes are constructed between perception and imagination.
-Influenced in part by his background in mathematics, he approaches drawing as a means of clarifying abstract relationships where structures of thought and systems of perception intersect.
+Extending this process into installation and other media, Hayashi examines how landscapes are constructed between perception and imagination, and how memory is continually reorganized through this process.
+Informed in part by his background in mathematics, he approaches drawing as a way of articulating relationships between systems that seek resolution and those that do not, positioning the work within this tension.